HouseElves/kanji_time_public/README.rst

 -----

 - **Virtual environments are strongly recommended** to avoid polluting your system Python.
-- **You do not need to install ``build`` in your main requirements.txt**—it’s only needed for packaging, not for running Kanji Time.
+- **You do not need to install ``build`` in your main requirements.txt**-it’s only needed for packaging, not for running Kanji Time.
-- **Development and documentation requirements** are separated for clarity—install them only if you want to run tests or build the docs.
+- **Development and documentation requirements** are separated for clarity-install them only if you want to run tests or build the docs.
 - **If you only want to run the program, you can skip steps 2–3 and just install from source:**

    .. code-block:: bash